What is Assistive Technology (AT)?

 Pencil grips, visual time timers, tablet stands, visual schedules, and communication boards made of cardboard.

-Screen magnifiers, one/multiple message-generating devices, laser pointers, and E-Tran boards.
+Screen magnifiers, one/multiple message-generating devices, laser pointers, and adaptive computer accessories.

 Computers, electronic tablets, voice recognition, text to speech, speech to text, iPad accessibility apps, communication programs, on-screen keyboards, touch screens, and screen readers.

-Our Assistive Technology (AT) Specialists have reviewed hundreds of apps and solutions to support our clients’ goals.
+We have reviewed hundreds of apps and solutions to support our clients’ goals.
+You can access our most recent reviews through the links below.